OCamlverse/ocamlverse.github.io/content/code_tools.md

 ## Editor Tools

-For an OCaml beginner, the recommended editor of choice is Visual Studio code with the ReasonML plugin.
+For an OCaml beginner, the recommended editor of choice is Visual Studio Code with the OCaml Platform plugin.

-See [editor setup](editor_setup.md) for more instructions on how to setup individual editors.
+See the [editor setup](editor_setup.md) page for more instructions on how to setup individual editors.

 ### Visual Studio Code